-A student will be required to repeat those failed courses specified as required courses for the program; however, with the approval of the department the student may be allowed to substitute a new course for any elective course failed.
+A student will be required to repeat those failed courses specified as required courses for the program; however, a student may substitute a new course for any elective course failed.

-Major students reverting to the General program must fulfil all academic requirements of that degree.
+Major students reverting to the B.Sc.
+General program must fulfil all academic requirements of that degree.

 B.Sc.
 (Major) Residence Requirement